 Fault Power can be used to compare the relative stiffness of two circuits with different operating voltages.
 It also provides an easier reference to the size of loads that are typically quantified in terms of MVA.
-Most 15 kV distribution circuits will have fault power values declining from roughly 200 MVA (very stiff) near the station bus to 10 MVA (very weak) near the end of the radial.
+Most distribution feeder circuits have fault power values declining from roughly 100 MVA (very stiff) near the substation to 10 MVA (very weak) near the end of the radial.